So what is Servicing and Hypertuning?

 A belt drive kit installation that eliminates backlash is a popular DIY option, and also quietens the mount.
 It does however need to be correctly installed and setup.
 As with all our tuning services, we document the entire procedure from beginning to end using photographs and video.
 These can be provided to the customer upon request and at extra cost as part of a report.
 The Sky-Watcher HEQ5 and (N)EQ6 have been proved time and again to respond to tuning and rebuilds of this kind.

 The AZ EQ6 GT has been the greatest surprise of 2016, and led the development of our second generation Hypertune.
 It's already a good mount, but many owners found themselves stuck between either sticking with it or moving to a £4000-£6000 mount.
 That's a big jump.
 Uncertain of getting more performance, we though we had little to play with.
 Now, we have independent owners stretching these mounts to 60-70 minute exposures just to see how far they'll go.
+In 2017 the StellarDrive 6 mounts now closely match the performance benchmark of the Takahashi EM200 in both guided and unguided performance, who's architecture is similar to an EQ6.

 OK?
 Prove it.

 Our customers, are our biggest testers.
-So, if we get it wrong or they don't perform, then they paid for it.
+So, if we get it wrong or they don't perform, then they paid to find out!
 Wanna be in our shoes?
 The benefits of mount tuning are both measurable and pleasurable when you get it right.
 Some claim they can do it, but we are meticulous about build.
 Make sure you see the proof before you part with the money.
 Our Testimonial Page are customers who have used and measured these mounts.
 We have all the data, across a number of mounts and payloads to demonstrate real-world performance.
 It's about as judgemental and independent as you can get.
 They all paid for these tune-ups!
 It's about as independent as it gets for proof.

 Image: PHD2 guiding of a Gen 2 DarkFrame Hypertuned NEQ6 Build Type 6.5.5 (Flat Earth) 3rd run in.